The effect of radiation damage on the light yield and uniformity of candidate plastic scintillator tiles for the CMS hadron calorimeter upgrade: Experimental setup

 \section{Experimental setup}

 The experimental setup is almost identical to the one in our previous study~\cite{CMSHCAL:2017gwh}.
-The data was collected in the North Area of the H2 Beam Line at the CERN Prevessin site using beam dumps from the Super Proton Synchrotron (SPS).
-A muon beam is generated from the decay of a 150\GeV pion beam.
+The data were collected in the North Area of the H2 Beam Line at the CERN Prevessin site using beam dumps from the Super Proton Synchrotron (SPS).
+A muon beam is generated from the decay of a 150\GeV charged pion beam.
 The beam path passes through several instruments for triggering and precise tracking on its way to the scintillator samples under test.
 In order of increasing distance from the beam extraction point, these are wire chamber ``A'', four large scintillating plastic trigger counters, and wire chamber ``C''.
 The wire chambers were the drift chambers described in Ref.~\cite{CMSHCAL:2017gwh}, with size ($100\times100\unit{mm}^2$) and resolutions of $\approx 0.5\unit{mm}$ in the transverse plane.
 Figure~\ref{fig:exp_area} shows the relative positions of the instruments, tiles, and beam.
 Only two of the wire chambers were active for this study, as opposed to the three used in Ref.~\cite{CMSHCAL:2017gwh}.
+The yellow region indicates an instrumented $40^{\circ}$ wedge of HCAL, which is not used in the analysis presented in this paper.

-The two wire chambers were aligned before use in analysis.
-The hits in the wire chamber determine the points where muons intersect the tiles.
-We assume that muons in the experimental area travel along a straight line, and therefore the difference between the $x$ and $y$ measurements made in the two wire chambers is a Gaussian with mean zero.
-The distributions of the $x$ and $y$ measurements after alignment are shown in Fig.~\ref{fig:deltaxy}.
+The two wire chambers were aligned before use in the analysis.
+The hits in the wire chambers determine the points where the muons from the incident beam intersect the tiles.
+We assume that the muons in the experimental area travel along a straight line, and therefore the difference between the $x$ and $y$ measurements made in the two wire chambers is a Gaussian with mean zero.
+The distributions of the $x$ and $y$ measurements after the alignment are shown in Fig.~\ref{fig:deltaxy}.

-The data acquisition system has front-end and back-end electronics designed for the Phase-I upgrade of the CMS hadron calorimeter (HCAL).
-The system is described in detail in Ref.~\cite{CMS:2012tda}.
-Fig.~\ref{fig:daq} indicates the path of the signal from the scintillator tiles to storage.